 What you can do depends a bit on your situation.
 If you’re a single mom you don’t have a partner to ask for help (I’ve been there!) you’ll have a unique set of challenges.
 If you’re a work-at-home mom, you probably can’t “nap when the baby naps”.
 If you work away from home you may feel extra pressure to maximize your time with your kids when you get home.

-And then there’s the different types of introverts to think of.
+And then there are different types of introverts to think of.
 The needs of an INFJ are going to vary sometimes from the needs of an ISFJ.
 For now, let’s just talk about general solutions ANY introvert can take advantage of.

 14 Things You Can Do: